Title

 The Department of Foreign Affairs warns against the rising number of undocumented Filipino domestic workers in China, emphasizing that tourist visas cannot be converted to work visas and urging applicants to verify job offers through the POEA.

-No, tourist and business visas cannot be converted to work visas, which are required for legal employment in China.
+Because these visa types cannot be converted into the work visa required for employment in China.

-The Chinese government restricts the employment of foreign domestic workers in the country, limiting legal channels for such employment.
+It states that the Chinese government restricts the employment of foreign domestic workers in the country.

 Analyze Cases Smarter, Faster